tsaie79/virtual-kubelet-cmd/README.md

-# Configuration for starting virtual-kubelet
+# Configuration for starting virtual-kubelet-cmd
-For example, the `start.sh` script is used to start the `virtual-kubelet` with the following environment variables:
+For example, the `start.sh` script is used to start the VK with the following environment variables:
 ```bash
 #!/bin/bash
 export MAIN="/workspaces/virtual-kubelet-cmd"